zayanx7/sql-challenge/README.md

 ## Contained within are the following components:

-The original data is available in the EmployeeSQL folder.
+The original data is available in the 'data' folder.

 An Entity-Relationship Diagram (ERD) image, exported from Quick DBD.